eecs-autograder/autograder.io/docs/how_tos.rst

 Guests are users who are allowed to submit an assignment but are not in the roster for the course.
 If your institution has a specific email domain (e.g. `@umich.edu`) we recommend setting the "Guest usernames must end with" field to that email domain.
+Doing so will make it so that only guests with an `@umich.edu` (in this example) username can submit.

 First, navigate to the admin page for your course.